Switch2OSM

 Docker

-If you don’t already have Docker installed, there are lots of “how-tos” around - see for example here and the links from there.
+If you don’t already have Docker installed, there are lots of “how-tos” around - see for example here.

 In this example run-through I’ll download data for Zambia and import it, but any OSM .pbf file should work.
 For testing, try a small .pbf first.
 When logged in as the non-root user that you run Docker from, download the data for Zambia: